FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 	user    6576  0.1  0.4 513748 18184 pts/10   Sl+  15:38   0:02 python firos_path/scripts/core.py
 	user    6615  0.0  1.8 853320 69308 pts/10   Sl+  15:38   0:00 node firos_path/scripts/mapserver.js 10101 9090

+Using the following command you can see all the processes launched on the machine relative to ROS and here will have all the service nodes use in the underlying environment (including FIROS).

 ::

 	~$ ps aux | grep ros

-Using the previous command you can see all the processes launched on the machine relative to ROS and here will have all the service nodes use in the underlying environment (including FIROS).

 Network interfaces Up & Open
 ============================